-All THC financial records will be kept and maintained according to generally accepted accounting principles.
-Our CFO is responsible for all accounting responsibilities and will engage the services of external accountants and tax professionals to ensure proper accounting compliance.
+All The Heirloom Collective financial records will be kept and maintained according to generally accepted accounting principles.
+Our CFO is responsible for all accounting responsibilities and will engage the services of external Accountants and Tax Professionals to ensure proper accounting compliance.
 We will also hire or engage as a contractor a bookkeeper with experience in business accounting to assist in the maintaining of these records.

-- 1. All THC financial/business records will be available for inspection to the Commission upon request. - 2.
-The Heirloom Collective will maintain all business records in manual and electronic (computerized) form.
+- 1. All The Heirloom Collective financial/business records will be available for inspection to the Commission upon request. - 2.
+The Heirloom Collective will maintain all business records in Manual and electronic (computerized) form.
 These records include, but are not limited to; - a.
 Assets and liabilities; - b.
 Monetary transactions; - c.
 Books of accounts, which shall include journals, ledgers, and supporting documents, agreements, checks, invoices, and vouchers; - d.
 Sales records including the quantity, form, and cost of marijuana products; and - e.
 Salary and wages paid to each employee, stipend paid to each board member, and any executive compensation, bonus, benefit, or item of value paid to any individual affiliated with a Marijuana Establishment, including members of the nonprofit corporation, if any.

-In relation to the maintenance of financial records, THC will incorporate the following into our business operations;
+In relation to the maintenance of financial records The Heirloom Collective will incorporate the following into our business operations;

-- 1. THC will engage the services of a professional payroll and human resources company to assist in human resources management and payroll services for our employees. - 2.
-THC has an existing banking relationship with Century Bank and will continue to maintain our banking relationship for all banking services for our company. - 3.
-THC will use up to date financial software programs for all financial transactions. - 4.
-THC does not plan to make cash transactions with other Marijuana Establishments.
+- 1. The Heirloom Collective will engage the services of a professional payroll and human resources company to assist in Human resources management and payroll services for our employees - 2.
+The Heirloom Collective has and will maintain a banking relationship with Century Bank to provide banking services for our company. - 3.
+The Heirloom Collective will use up to date financial software programs for all financial transactions. - 4.
+The Heirloom Collective does not plan to make cash transactions with other Marijuana Establishments.
 All transactions will be done through traditional banking transactions including checks, wire transfers or credit cards. - 5.
-On an annual basis, The Heirloom Collective will engage the services of an independent certified public accountant to conduct a financial audit of THC's finances. - 6.
-THC will engage the services of an industry experienced tax professional for the filing of all required state and federal tax documents. - 7.
+On an annual basis The Heirloom Collective will engage the services of an independent certified public accountant who is preferably experienced in the legal marijuana industry, to conduct a financial audit of The Heirloom Collective finances (books). - 6.
+The Heirloom Collective will engage the services of an industry experienced tax professional for the filing of all required state and federal tax documents. - 7.
 At the end of each business day a reconciliation audit will be done on each POS station by the Facility Manager or designee. - 8.
 Comprehensive financial audits will be done at the end of every day by the CFO or designee.
-At the discretion of the CFO the frequency of these audits may be changed to weekly and then monthly. - 9.
+At the discretion of the CFO the frequency of these audits may be changed to weekly and then monthly - 9.
 At a minimum, a comprehensive audit by the CFO or designee of all sales transactions will be completed every month. - 10.
-For the first year of operation as a co-located facility, our CFO will conduct a comprehensive audit of all of the facility's financial records every 3 months and report their findings to the CEO and COO.
+For the first year of operation the CFO will conduct a comprehensive audit of all of the facility's financial records every 3 months and report their findings to the CEO and COO.